EvolvedWeb/evowc/README.md

 ---

-Here is an example component that has a PDA called `message`.
+Here is an example component that has a CPA called `message`.
 WHenever the `message` attribute on this component is set or when the `message` property is set then the text of the `<h1>` tag will be set to that value.

 #### Example: